 "Alter the type of content based on the channel.
 What might work on LinkedIn may need to be tweaked for Facebook and Instagram," said Kyra Mancine, social media specialist for building materials company Oldcastle at its Rochester recruiting office.

-But don't think of this only as a matter of tweaking your text or pictures to fit the format of each social media channel.
+But don't think of this only as a matter of tweaking your text or pictures to fit the format of each social media platform.
 Think about the audiences you can strategically build within each channel, too, and share messages that make sense and engage each group.

 "We're on Instagram and Pinterest -- sites that may, on the surface, not seem to be appropriate for a construction-based business.
 But they are.
 We have boards for drivers and military and military spouses on Pinterest.
 On Instagram, we showcase cool projects, employee events and community activities," Mancine added.